 In this section, a new, arguably most interesting, phase appears in between the isotropic phase and the filamentary phase: The cluster hexagonal phase.
-In the isotropic phase, the tendency that filamentous clusters have to break and close up to form roundish clusters increases and strengthens.
-This occurs up to a point that the roundish clusters are sufficiently compact and numerous and their number sufficiently large to organise with their centres of mass at the sites of a triangular lattice.
+In the isotropic phase, the tendency that filamentous clusters have to break and close up increases up to conducing to the formation of roundish clusters.
+This occurs up to a point that the roundish clusters become sufficiently compact and numerous and their number sufficiently large to organise in a triangular lattice.
 The formation of this cluster hexagonal phase, which prevents the spontaneous formation of the filamentary phase, can be revealed by examining the equation of state: It corresponds to a tenuous surge in its graph that is recognisable at values of $\uprho^{\star} \simeq 20$ [Fig. \ref{figura1sezione3} (a)].
-While the nematic order parameter $\mathtt{S}_2$ is unable to reveal this phase transition [Fig. \ref{figura1sezione3} (b)], better evidence of a transition between the isotropic phase and the cluster hexagonal phase is none the less acquired by examining the dependence of the hexatic order parameter $\uppsi_6$ on the number density $\uprho$: This order parameter exhibits a clear surge in correspondence to the isotropic--cluster hexagonal phase transition [Fig. \ref{figura1sezione3} (c)].
-The ordinary nematic order parameter $\mathtt{S}_2$ can instead distinguish between the cluster hexagonal phase and the filamentary phase: Since the roundish clusters are overall isotropic, $\mathtt{S}_2$ (effectively) vanishes in the cluster hexagonal phase as it does in the isotropic phase; since the structural units of the filamentary phase are formed by a progressively smaller number of hard infinitesimally--thin minor circular arcs until the limit of a single hard infinitesimally--thin semicircular arc is reached at $\uptheta = \uppi$, $\mathtt{S}_2$ is increasingly significantly larger than zero in the filamentary phase [Fig. \ref{figura1sezione3} (b)].
+While $\mathtt{S}_2$ is unable to reveal this phase transition [Fig. \ref{figura1sezione3} (b)], better evidence of a transition between the isotropic phase and the cluster hexagonal phase is nonetheless acquired by examining the dependence of $\uppsi_6$ on $\uprho$: This order parameter exhibits a clear surge in correspondence to the isotropic--cluster hexagonal phase transition [Fig. \ref{figura1sezione3} (c)]. $\mathtt{S}_2$ can instead distinguish between the cluster hexagonal phase and the filamentary phase: Since the roundish clusters are overall isotropic, $\mathtt{S}_2$ (effectively) vanishes in the cluster hexagonal phase as it does in the isotropic phase; since the structural units of the filamentary phase are formed by a progressively smaller number of hard infinitesimally--thin minor circular arcs as $\uptheta \rightarrow \uppi$, $\mathtt{S}_2$ is increasingly significantly larger than zero in the filamentary phase [Fig. \ref{figura1sezione3} (b)].
 The two cluster phases are separated by a first--order phase transition.